jsinkers/notes/_notebooks/distrib_sys/04-operating-system-support.md

 ![Worker Pool](img/server-pool-threads.png)

-- fixed pool of worker threads: avoids bottleneck from thread creation by creating threads in advance
+- server creates fixed pool of worker threads: avoids bottleneck from thread creation by creating threads in advance
 - each request is placed in a request (priority) queue by an IO thread
 - workers pull requests off the queue when they are free
+- useful in highly concurrent system
 - disadvantages:
   - inflexible: cannot scale up if there are insufficient workers
   - high level of switching between IO and worker threads as they manipulate the queue